-Our Associate mums come from a marketing, advertising, PR, journalism or broadcast background and are looking to dive deeper into the specifics of social media marketing for businesses.
+Our Advanced Diploma mums come from a marketing, advertising, PR, journalism or broadcast background and are looking to dive deeper into the specifics of social media marketing for businesses.
 Read on to hear from four graduates who have now realised the #WorkThatWorks dream; an awesome career and being there for their families.

 'My career began in London marketing agencies in the 90s - 10 years of fast paced and exhilarating agency life.
 After I had my daughter Abi, now 14, we moved to Oxfordshire and I opened an antiques and interiors retail business.
 While being your own boss can be brilliantly flexible, it was challenging after the recession hit and the hours were long.
 So five years ago I decided to go back to my roots and freelanced within the marketing team of an organic baby food brand.